Klumpenhouwer network: Overview

 "Any one of Klupmenhouwer's triadic networks may thus be understood as a segment of cyclic set, and the interpretations of these and of the 'networks of networks'...efficiently and economically represented in this way."

 If the graphs of chords are isomorphic by way of the appropriate F(u,j) operations, then they may be graphed as their own network.

+Klumpenhouwer network analysis has been brought to bear for an understanding of a wide range of post-tonal music, including the post-tonal works of Anton Webern.

 Other terms include Lewin Transformational Network and strongly isomorphic.